Gaziyo/Leveraging-GANs-to-Enhance-the-Automation-of-Summative-and-Creative-Task-Assessments-/README.md

 # Leveraging-GANs-to-Enhance-the-Automation-of-Summative-and-Creative-Task-Assessments-
 Leveraging Generative Adversarial Networks (GANs) to Enhance the Automation of Summative and Creative Task Assessments for Streamlined Evaluation Processes.

-# Leveraging Generative Adversarial Networks (GANs) to Enhance the Automation of Summative and Creative Task Assessments for Streamlined Evaluation Processes

 Author**: Ghazi, Shiva, Johnathan, Naman , Sanjaya Affiliation**: Deakin University
 Date**: November 6, 2023